Afudu/P13_OpenClassroom/README.md

 The website is built with Django, a Python framework, and uses an SQLite database.

-The improvements to add the website are broken into four steps:
+The improvements to add to the website are broken into four parts:
    1. Miscellaneous technical debt refactor.
    2. Modular architecture refactor.
    3. CI/CD pipeline and deployment.